You Only Live Twice (film): Plot

-After finding out where the Ning-Po unloaded, Bond flies over the area in a heavily armed autogyro created by Q. Near a volcano, Bond is attacked by and defeats four helicopters, confirming his suspicions of a nearby base.
+Bond discovers where the Ning-Po unloaded.
+He flies over the area in an armed autogyro created by Q. Near a volcano, Bond is attacked by and destroys four helicopters, confirming his suspicions of a nearby base.
 A Soviet spacecraft is captured in orbit by another unidentified craft, heightening tensions with the United States.
-The mysterious spaceship lands in an extensive base hidden inside the volcano, operated by Ernst Stavro Blofeld of SPECTRE, who has been hired by a great power to start a Soviet-American war.
-Blofeld summons Osato and Brandt to his quarters for not having killed Bond; Osato blames Brandt, and as she leaves, Blofeld drops her to her death into a pool filled with piranhas.
-Blofeld then orders Osato to kill Bond.
+The mysterious spaceship lands in a base hidden inside the volcano, operated by Ernst Stavro Blofeld of SPECTRE, who has been hired by a great power to start a Soviet-American war.
+Blofeld summons Osato and Brandt to his quarters for not having killed Bond; Osato blames Brandt, and Blofeld drops her into a pool filled with piranhas.

-In Kyoto, Bond prepares to conduct a closer investigation of the island by training with Tanaka's ninjas and donning a Japanese disguise, which will include a staged marriage to an Ama diving girl.
-Aki is inadvertently poisoned to death by a SPECTRE assassin targeting Bond and he is then introduced to Tanaka's student, Kissy Suzuki who will perform the role of his wife.
-Acting on Kissy's lead, the pair reconnoitre a cave booby-trapped with phosgene gas, and the volcano above it.
-Establishing that the mouth of the volcano is a disguised hatch to the secret rocket base, Bond slips in, while Kissy goes to alert Tanaka.
+In Kyoto, Bond prepares to conduct a closer investigation of the island by training with Tanaka's ninjas and donning a Japanese disguise, which will include a staged marriage to an Ama diver, performed by an agent known on the island.
+While still in Kyoto, Aki is killed when she is poisoned in her sleep by a SPECTRE agent targeting Bond, who is asleep next to her.

+Bond is introduced to Tanaka's student, Kissy Suzuki, who will perform the role of his wife.
+Acting on a lead, the pair reconnoitre a cave booby-trapped with phosgene gas, which leads to the volcano with the secret rocket base.
+Bond slips inside while Kissy goes to alert Tanaka.
 Bond locates and frees the captured American and Soviet astronauts and, with their help, steals a space suit to infiltrate the SPECTRE spacecraft, "Bird One".
-However, Blofeld spots Bond, and he is detained while Bird One is launched.
-Bond is taken into the control room where he meets Blofeld, who kills Osato to demonstrate the price of failure.
+However, Blofeld spots Bond, who is detained while Bird One is launched.
+Bond is taken into the control room, where he meets Blofeld.